 Pick head: The straight part of the mattock head could also be a pick — basically just a long metal spike.
 It is meant to break up rocks and hard ground with more concentrated force.

 Inexpensive: Any mattock that is priced around $20 is usually a one-handed micro-mattock.
 There are some lightweight 2.5-pound mattocks with 34- to 36-inch wooden handles in this price range as well.

 Mid-range: The vast majority of full-size 5-pound mattocks are priced between $30 and $45.
 Some in this price range will have wooden handles, but most will be fiberglass with cushioned handles.

-Expensive: Anything $50 and above will be a full-size mattock with a 5-pound head that is riveted or permanently fastened in place to eliminate any kind of slipping.
-Fiberglass handles on mattocks at this price point will have extra shock absorbing properties.
+Expensive: Anything $50 and up will be a full-size mattock with a 5-pound head that is riveted or permanently fastened in place to eliminate any kind of slipping.
+Fiberglass handles on mattocks at this price point will have extra shock-absorbing properties.

 Soft, wet dirt will stick to your mattock’s adze blade and make it extremely heavy and difficult to use.
 Wait two or three days after rain for the ground to dry before using a mattock.

 Use both hands, one in front of the other, when swinging a full-size mattock.
 Keep your eyes focused on your target all the way through your swing.